Welcome to Class Two's page.

 Children in Class Two are encouraged to: explore their curiosity; go on exciting learning journeys; take risks and learn from mistakes in a safe space.
 Teamwork is developed to create a kind, supportive atmosphere.
 Snapshots of our journey will be posted below.

-PE kit is required in school on Mondays and Thursdays.
+PE kit is required in school on Mondays and Wednesdays.

 Home learning diaries will be checked regularly.

-We are currently working on our ALL times tables.
+We are currently working on 6, 7, 8 and 9 times tables.

 If you wish to get in touch, please email a.dykes@greenhaworth.lancs.sch.uk or catch a member of the team on the door before or after school.